---mspfet settlingtime Specifies a delay that will be used between
+--mspfet settlingtime Specifies a delay that will be used between switching on the target VCC and starting the identification of the Arm device.

 --mspfet_vccvoltage Specifies the target VCC voltage.

 OPTIONS AVAILABLE FOR THE C-SPY TI STELLARIS DRIVER

 --drv_interface Selects the communication interface. --drv_interface speed Specifies the JTAG and SWD speed.